The days of manually operated cars could soon be over with some driverless car releases predicted as quickly as 2019.

 It seems hard to imagine; taxis, black cabs, lorries or delivery vans with no operators within them – but this is exactly what some speculators see as a future possibility.

 Journeys made in pods with no driver’s seat.
 Cars fully autonomous with all the applicable safety technology and systems in place, without the need for a human body except as passengers – to judge roads and hazards and pedestrians, even 3D satellite mapping the world.
 Or flying in a passenger drone.
+If you want to get your own personal drone check out this syma x5sc review first.
+It has great reviews and you will love how it flies.

 GENERAL PUBLIC SAYS . . .